 There’s all different kind of ways to bet on the Super Bowl.
 Sure, the most popular ways are to make a wager on the side or total.
 A lot of money will also come in on prop wagers.
 One of the more popular prop bets is the odds to win the Super Bowl MVP.

-The favorite to win the award is Patriots quarterback Tom Brady.
-He’s currently listed at -110, which means you have to risk $110 for every $100 you want to make in profit.
-The player with the next best odds is Rams quarterback Jared Goff at +225.
+The favorite to win the award is Chiefs quarterback Patrick Mahomes.
+He’s currently listed at +110, which means for every $100 you risk you would get back $110 if he were to win.
+The player with the next best odds is 49ers quarterback Jimmy Garoppolo at +275.

 The fact that the two signal callers have the best odds to win the award, shouldn’t come as a surprise.
 Looking back over the year at the Super Bowl MVP Winners, you will see the position has dominated the award.